About the Author

 As a young man, like many others, I had enjoyed writing and thought of becoming a writer, but, again like many others, I faced the problem that, never having been anywhere or done anything, I lacked subject matter to write about.
 Mysteriously, moving to Vermont somehow put an end to that difficulty.
 I can take you to the spot, on a dirt road in a neighboring town, where I was walking a couple of days after our arrival in the state when, unaccountably, my life’s utter lack of interesting content or useful experience ceased to be an obstacle to writing.
 I can’t explain the change, but I have always gratefully associated it with my new home.
 Whatever the cause, I was on my way.
 No more than formerly had I ever done anything or been anywhere, but suddenly I found I was writing busily away, all the same, quite as if I knew what I was about.
 I still am.

 Writers are often asked whether they make a living from writing.
 In my case the answer is: sometimes, almost.
 To be sure, for much of my life I have been employed in various departments of the publishing industry, mainly as a technical editor, copy editor, proofreader, and general editor for book and magazine publishers.
 All the while, however, I have also worked as a writer, not only of fiction, but also of personal essays, reporting, op-ed matter, history, and natural history.
-I have been a regular contributor to several periodicals, including The Old Farmer’s Almanac (1982-2011), Harrowsmith Country Life Magazine (1992-93), and Vermont Life Magazine (2009-present).
-Practically all the writing I have done (including six novels, about fifty short stories, and rather more than a hundred essays and other nonfiction: see Published Writings) has been in one way or another about rural northern New England, and in particular the State of Vermont and the lives of its inhabitants, a source of unique and undiminishing interest—at least to me.
+I have been a regular contributor to several periodicals, including The Old Farmer’s Almanac (1982-2011), Harrowsmith Country Life Magazine (1992-93), and Vermont Life Magazine (2009-2013).
+Practically all the writing I have done (including seven novels, about fifty short stories, and rather more than a hundred essays and other nonfiction: see Published Writings) has been in one way or another about rural northern New England, and in particular the State of Vermont and the lives of its inhabitants, a source of unique and undiminishing interest—at least to me.